Publication Ethics

 If an author disagrees with a reviewer’s comments, the author should first provide a clear and respectful rebuttal addressing the points of disagreement.
 This process allows for constructive dialogue between the author and the reviewer, promoting transparency and fairness in the review process.

-If the disagreement remains unresolved after the rebuttal, the author may then contact the Editor-in-Chief (EiC).
-The EiC will reassess both the manuscript and the review in question and may choose to seek additional input from other reviewers if necessary.
-The EiC is responsible for making the final decision, ensuring that it is based on an objective and fair evaluation of the manuscript.
+The author may contact the Editor-in-Chief (EiC) if the disagreement remains unresolved after the rebuttal.
+The EiC will reassess both the manuscript and the review and, if necessary, seek additional input from other reviewers.
+The EiC is responsible for making the final decision and ensuring that it is based on an objective and fair evaluation of the manuscript.

 Ethical Issues in Publishing